SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 ## Context

-The second Gaia-X Summit took place on November 18 and 19, 2021, in which concepts were introduced of how Gaia-X enables rule-based federated data ecosystems to emerge and represent a well-functioning, trustworthy basis for data-based innovation.
+The second [Gaia-X](https://gaia-x.eu/) Summit took place on November 18 and 19, 2021, in which concepts were introduced of how Gaia-X enables rule-based federated data ecosystems to emerge and represent a well-functioning, trustworthy basis for data-based innovation.

-The summit was overshadowed by Scaleway's visible exit from Gaia-X. Scaleway expressed disappointment with the slow progress and believes that the broad involvement of the hyperscalers is the reason for this and there is a risk that it will lead the project to develop in the wrong direction and in the end little for digital sovereignty is achieved.
+The summit was overshadowed by [Scaleway's visible exit from Gaia-X](https://www.theregister.com/2021/11/19/scaleway_gaia_x/).
+Scaleway expressed disappointment with the slow progress and believes that the broad involvement of the hyperscalers is the reason for this and there is a risk for the project to develop in the wrong direction and in the end, little will be achieved for digital sovereignty.

-This was picked up sporadically in the press and viewed as evidence that the suspicion that had long been held that Gaia-X as an initiative initiated by politics, a club of large corporations, an initiative embraced by the hyperscalers, as a dish with too many cooks, ... was bound to fail, now has proven to really fail.
+This was picked up sporadically in the press.
+It has been viewed as evidence for the long-held suspicion that Gaia-X as an initiative initiated by politics, as a club of large corporations, as an initiative embraced by the hyperscalers, as a dish with too many cooks was bound to fail.

-We, as SCS project, continue to believe in Gaia-X's goals.
+We, as [SCS project](https://scs.community), continue to believe in Gaia-X's goals.
 While some shortcomings exist, we have no reason to dismiss Gaia-X as a helpful initiative.

 ## Cooperation between OSB Alliance and Gaia-X

-The OSB Alliance (OSBA) has been a Gaia-X member since summer 2021, but has already accompanied the founding process of the Gaia-X project through personal commitment and OSBA members such as PlusServer since the beginning of 2020.
+The [Open Source Business Alliance](https://osb-alliance.com) (OSB Alliance, OSBA) has been a Gaia-X member since summer 2021, but has already accompanied the founding process of the Gaia-X project through personal commitment and OSBA members such as PlusServer since the beginning of 2020.

-The OSB Alliance is leading a significant project with the Sovereign Cloud Stack (SCS) project, which is funded by the BMWi (German Ministry for Economic Affairs and Energy) and provides technology that makes it much easier for infrastructure operators to provide Gaia-X-compliant, sovereign infrastructure.
+With the Sovereign Cloud Stack project, the OSB Alliance is leading a significant project funded by the BMWi (German Ministry for Economic Affairs and Energy) and provides technology that makes it much easier for infrastructure operators to provide Gaia-X-compliant, sovereign infrastructure.
-As such, it is involved in some work groups with its community and its employees and helps shaping the work, e.g. in the provider work group of Gaia-X. The SCS project is also anchored here as an open work package.
+As such, it is involved in some Gaia-X working groups with its community and its employees and helps shaping the work, e.g. in the provider working group.
+The SCS project is also anchored here as an open work package.

 ## Expectations and Gaia-X reality